Beyley/ztyping/README.md

 ### Notes
  - Native compilation *will* act differently than cross compilation, this is specifically about cross compilation, see Linux x86_64 for an example, which can compile natively on itself, but you cant cross compile to Linux from Linux
- - You must use `-Dwgpu_from_source=true` to be able to cross compile to Linux x86_64, as dynamically linking against wgpu-native does not seem to work when cross compiling, for an unknown reason at the moment

 ✔️ = Tested working<br>
 🚧 = In progress<br>